Giancarlo Stanton Player Props: Yankees vs. Rays

 Giancarlo Stanton At The Plate

-- In 21 games this year (38.2%), Stanton has picked up an RBI, and in nine of those games (16.4%) he had more than one.
-He has also driven home three or more of his team's runs in four contests.
+- Stanton has picked up an RBI in 37.5% of his games this year, with two or more RBI in 16.1% of his games.
+He has also plated three or more runs in four contests.

+- He has scored a run in 21 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.